 Here are a selection of useful websites for walking in Kent as well as the Baby Routes tried and tested walks below.

-- Kent County Council has a fantastic walking section, including easy access walks suitable for pushchairs and little legs as well as the ability to search by walk type and location.
+- Kent County Council has a walking section which you can filter by length, suitability and features.
 It also lists the country parks and other outdoor recreation areas.

 - The North Downs Way National Trail runs through Kent and has some lovely circular walk options.
 Find ideas for circular routes on the National Trails website.